JSOD11/JSOD11/README.md

 - 👋 Hi, I’m @JSOD11
 - 👾 Check out my repositories for ML/data science projects and minigames
 - 👀 Learn more about me: https://jsod11.github.io
-- 🌱 I’m currently an undergraduate at Harvard studying Computer Science
+- 🌱 CS at Harvard
 - 📫 How to reach me: justinodwyer@college.harvard.edu

 <!---